mosaia-development/mosaia-node-sdk/README.md

     active: true
 });

-// Query all agents that belong to a organization filtering and pagination const { organization } = await mosaia.session();
+// Query all agents that belong to an organization filtering and pagination const { organization } = await mosaia.session();
 const results = await user.agents.get({
     limit: 10,